Royal Bank Zimbabwe

 Royal Bank Zimbabwe, commonly referred to as Royal Bank, was a licensed commercial bank in that formerly operated in Zimbabwe.
-It operated between 2001 and 2012, when it was shutdown by its Board due to accumulated losses, liquidity challenges and high level of non-performing loans.
+It operated between 2001 and 2012, when it was shut down by its Board due to accumulated losses, liquidity challenges and high level of non-performing loans.

 Royal Bank was a small privately owned financial institution and financial services provider in Zimbabwe.
-As of June 2010, the shareholder's equity in the bank was estimated at about US$12.5 million, the minimum capital requirement for a commercial bank in Zimbabwe.
+As of June 2010, the shareholder's equity in the bank was estimated at US$12.5 million, the minimum capital requirement for a commercial bank in Zimbabwe.

 History

 The bank was founded in 2001.
 In 2004, the Reserve Bank of Zimbabwe (RBZ), the national banking regulator, closed the bank down, together with Barbican Bank and Trust Banking Corporation.
 The assets of the three shuttered banks, were merged, to form Zimbabwe Allied Banking Group (ZABG).

 In September 2010, the RBZ reversed its decision and reissued the commercial banking licences of the three banks that had been closed.
 Royal Bank reopened in February 2011, after six years of enforced closure.
 ZABG also retained its banking licence.
 As of December 2010, the number of licensed commercial banks in Zimbabwe, was nineteen.

 In March 2012, Zimbabwean media reported that Commercial Bank of Africa Group, a Kenyan financial services conglomerate, had agreed to acquire a 62% stake in Royal Bank of Zimbabwe.
 However, both parties failed to finalise on the deal within the allowed regulatory time frame thus the deal lapsed.